 Commission Percentage to retain my recruiter service: 20%.
 At this rate, if you hire a Social Media Manager at $40,000, your financial commitment to me would be $8,000 via Check (Preferred; $8250 via PayPal or $8300 via CC.
 Recruiter payments are typically processed on a Net 30 basis but sooner is always appreciated.

-For an additional fee, and if needed, I can train your hire.
-Continuing with the Social Media Manager example: According to GlassDoor, the average salary for a Social Media Trainer is $73,828How much does a Social Media Trainer make? www.glassdoor.com, which is about $35.50/hr.
-Since this won’t be a full-time role, I’d like to offer this service to you at $30/hr.
+For an additional fee, and if needed, I will train your hire.
+Continuing with the Social Media Manager example: According to GlassDoor, the average salary for a Social Media Trainer is $73,828((How much does a Social Media Trainer make? www.glassdoor.com)), which is about $35.50/hr.
+Since this won’t be a full-time role, this service is yours for just $30/hr.

 5. After my Services are Retained: